jansvoboda11/psr-router/README.md

 #### Optional part

 An optional part is a suffix of the URI that may not be present in some requests.
-Optional parts can be nested and contain both static text and dynamic attributes.
+Optional parts may contain both static text and dynamic attributes and can be nested.
-To declare a part of the definition as optional, put it in square brackets: `[/{year:number}]`.
+To declare part of the definition as optional, put it in square brackets: `[/{year:number}]`.

 ### Matching incoming requests

-The `Router` class processes incoming requests based on the route collection.
+The `Router` class tries to match incoming requests to definitions of your routes.
-Its `match` method accepts instance of the `ServerRequestInterface`.
-The method returns a `Match` if the request matches any route definition.
+Its `match` method accepts instances of `ServerRequestInterface` and returns a `Match` object if the request matches any route definition.
-The match contains the matched route and modified request with filled route attributes.
+The result contains the matched route and modified request filled with request URI attributes.

-If the incoming request does not match any route definition, the method throws a `Failure`.
+If the incoming request does not match any route definition, the method throws a `Failure` exception.
-The failure holds the original request and an array of routes that would match the request if a different HTTP method was used.
+The exception holds the original request and an array of routes that would match the request if a different HTTP method was used (this is useful for `AutomaticOptionsMiddleware`).
-The array is indexed by their respective methods.

 ```php
 /** @var ServerRequestInterface $request */